-Melanoma Institute Australia (MIA) has one new full-time Fellowship position for a medical oncology trainee or recently qualified RACP Fellows.
-This Fellowship will start in February 2024 and be for one year in duration and will join two existing Fellowship positions.
+Melanoma Institute Australia (MIA) has two full-time Fellowship positions for medical oncology trainees, RACP Fellows or overseas equivalents.
+These Fellowships will start in February 2025 and be for one year in duration.

-This position will provide a unique opportunity for the right individual to obtain training in clinical trials, clinical research and immunotherapy treatment for melanoma and complex skin cancer patients in a multi-disciplinary, clinical and translational research environment.
+These clinical positions will provide a unique opportunity for the right individuals to learn the skills for optimal clinical management of medical oncology patients with melanoma and complex skin cancer.
+Fellows will also obtain training in clinical trials, clinical research and immunotherapy treatment for melanoma and complex skin cancer patients in a multi-disciplinary, clinical and translational research environment.

 Highlights of the role include:

-1. Specialising in immuno-oncology and early phase drug development through an unparalleled experience in treatment, clinical trials and research
+- Specialising in immuno-oncology through an unparalleled experience in treatment, clinical trials and research

-2. Working in a dynamic environment in a recognised centre of excellence with a proven track-record of delivering a tremendous fellowship experience
+- Working in a dynamic environment in a recognised centre of excellence

 MIA is an independent, not-for-profit research institute located in North Sydney (NSW, Australia).
-MIA is affiliated with the University of Sydney and collaborates with clinicians at various hospitals in Sydney.
-Our dynamic and high-volume multidisciplinary team sees approximately 2,000 new patients each year, including patients with advanced melanoma and lead a large number of clinical trials of novel agents, including investigator-initiated clinical and translational studies.
-MIA has become a major referral centre in Australia, and the care and research conducted by MIA is widely regarded as world-class.
+The Institute is affiliated with The University of Sydney and collaborates with clinicians at various hospitals in Sydney.
+Our dynamic and high-volume multidisciplinary team sees approximately 500 new patients each year and leads a large number of clinical trials of novel agents, including investigator-initiated clinical and translational studies.
+The Institute has become a major referral centre in Australia, and the care and research conducted by MIA is widely regarded as world-class.

-This position will involve participation in outpatient multidisciplinary melanoma care and complex skin cancer, strong involvement in the conduct and medical oversight of medical oncology clinical trials, and the conduct of clinical research programs.
-Fellows have time and opportunity to participate in the academic activities of MIA, including leading research projects for presentation at major international conferences and publication in high-ranking journals.
-Opportunity for part-time postgraduate study is available, as is the potential to transfer after completion of the Fellowship into a full-time PhD.
+These positions will involve participation in outpatient multidisciplinary melanoma care and complex skin cancer, strong involvement in the day to day management of patients with melanoma and complex skin cancer, as well as medical oversight of medical oncology clinical trials.
+The right candidate can also participate in the conduct of clinical research projects and programs.
+Fellows have the opportunity to participate in the academic activities of the Institute, including leading research projects for presentation at a major international conferences and publication in high-ranking journals.

-Applicants need to have recent experience working in medical oncology in a formal training program or have completed training.
-Base salary of AUD $125,000 p.a. plus statutory superannuation is on offer.
+Applicants need to have recent experience working in Medical Oncology (or Dermato-oncology for German/Swiss candidates) in a formal training program or have completed training.
+Appropriate regulatory assistance will be given to facilitate the best overall candidates.
+Base salary of AUD $133,834 p.a.